JellyRollJunior/hacker-rank-ide/README.md

 #### not much to say section
  - CountingSort: kind of a boring problem.
    - Possible improvements: use int array to index then convert to list may be slightly faster (?)
+ - TwoArrays: learned how to use comparators.
+First question I solved myself that I really had to think about algorithmically!.
+Proud! :)